RACV Logo

 Day 14: Wadi Rum

 This morning, drive to Wadi Rum – a protected area of desert that impresses with sandstone mountains, canyons and arches.
-Enjoy some lunch in the small village of Rum and browse the informative visitor’s centre.
-After, jump into a local jeep and journey into Wadi Rum with your Bedouin hosts.
+Enjoy some lunch in the small village of Rum then jump into a local jeep and journey into Wadi Rum with your Bedouin hosts.
 Visit several of the area’s distinctive rock formations and appreciate the silent desert landscapes, home to hardy Bedouin communities that live in scattered camps.
 Gain a deeper understanding of their way of life as you join them for a zarb (underground oven) dinner at one of their camps, set deep in the desert.
 Tonight’s Feature Stay accommodation is a camp that offers a base among remote and wild surroundings.
-Spacious tents are fitted out with creature comforts like king-sized beds, air conditioning and en suite bathrooms, with decor inspired by Bedouin culture.
+Spacious tents are fitted out with comforts like king-sized beds, air conditioning and en suite bathrooms.
 Fall asleep in your tent after witnessing a magnificent canopy of stars outside, and wake up to a sunrise over the red-hued landscape.

 Day 15: Amman